 Box 1 on your VAT return will need to include the output tax due on all of the eligible goods sold in the period covered by the return.

 Box 6 on your VAT return will need to include the full selling price of all eligible goods sold in the period, less any VAT due on the margin.

 Box 7 on your VAT return should include the full purchase price of eligible goods bought in the period covered by the return.

 Box 8 and Box 9 of your VAT return do not need to include details of margin scheme purchases or sales.

 A business doesn’t have to apply to HMRC in order to use a VAT margin scheme.
-However, the business will have to maintain their accounting records in a particular way for the margin scheme.
-This includes keeping a stockbook, along with invoices for sales and purchases.
+The business does need to keep accounting records that includes a stockbook along with invoices for sales and purchases.
+See below.

 The business then needs to report any goods sold using a margin scheme accurately on its VAT return.

 You will need to keep VAT records of your use of the margin scheme for 6 years.
-If you have had items in stock for more than 6 years that you plan to sell under the scheme, you will need to keep records until you sell the item.
+If you have had items in stock for more than 6 years that you plan to sell under the scheme then you will need to keep records until you sell the item.

 When using the VAT margin scheme you will need to retain an invoice from the seller of any items along with the copy of the invoice when you sell the item.
 It is important to note that the invoice requirements are not the same as general VAT invoice requirements.